Leaders Should Be Striving Toward ‘Optimal Inclusion’—Here’s Why

 The research is overwhelming, and virtually impossible to miss.
 Diverse teams, and inclusive habits, are as close as you can get to a one-two punch of team performance and corporate responsibility.
 With that, however, comes the possibility of focusing so heavily on one factor—inclusion—that leaders neglect another important element: balance.

 Balance, as it relates to inclusion, is leading in a way that supports the needs of the individual, while still focusing on the needs of the business.
 At NLI, we call this balance “optimal inclusion,” because it allows leaders and co-workers to focus on getting the right perspectives quickly and deliberately, for both the employee’s and the organization’s benefit.

-When either of these domains of inclusion are unsatisfied—what we can call “under-inclusion”—an employee may feel that their ideas are not welcome, or that they themselves are not welcome.
+When our need for inclusion is unsatisfied—what we can call “under-inclusion”—an employee may feel that their ideas are not welcome, or that they themselves are not welcome.
 We have all experienced how threatening that can feel, and research even points to how it can have such deleterious effects as negatively affecting IQ, pro-social behavior, and even overall health.

 The opposite, however, is over-inclusion.
 This manifests itself in too many people on emails or in meetings, individuals with too many projects and responsibilities, and an overall feeling of being taxed or overwhelmed.
 Much has been written about the degree to which some workers have begun to equate busy with important.
 That desire to be involved in a lot of things, even as the pace of the business continues to increase, can be self-defeating, as people may take on more, but successfully execute on less.

 Neither of these conditions is advantageous for getting the most out of a team, which is why the solution, as simple as it may seem, is reaching optimal inclusion.